 We regularly co-host Aboriginal Leaders’ forums with the South Australian Health and Medical Institute's (SAHMRI) Wardliparingga Aboriginal Research Unit.
 These forums feature presentations by guest speakers, updates on progress of issues that impact on the health of Aboriginal people in South Australia, and resolution of future directions on research topics.

-The output reports from previous recent Aboriginal Leaders' Forums are provided for download below:
+The output reports and supporting material from the forums are provided for download below:

 - HPC presentation slides